 I can’t even tell you how often I see this question – ‘Do I really need 100% insurance coverage for my rental car in Iceland?‘.
 The answer is yes!

-Now that I told you that driving in Iceland isn’t always easy or advisable, I also want to say that renting a car and driving is also the best way to explore Iceland.
+Now that I told you that driving in Iceland isn’t always easy or advisable, I also want to say that renting a car and road-tripping is also the best way to explore Iceland.

 Public transport options are very limited and day tours are quite expensive.
 In winter, I recommend taking tours from Reykjavik or a multi-day organized trip like this, but in summer you can easily explore Iceland on your own.

-Staying in Reykjavik isn’t ideal (unless in winter) and I really recommend exploring Iceland by taking a road trip.
-The most popular places along the South Coast can be visited in as little as 4-5 days.
+Staying in Reykjavik and visiting all the nicest places by taking tours isn’t ideal (unless in winter) and I really recommend exploring Iceland by taking a road trip.
+The most popular places along the South Coast of Iceland can be visited in as little as 4-5 days.
 Here you can find a very detailed itinerary covering all the must-see places in the south of Iceland: 4 days in Iceland.

 The most popular places to visit are Reykjavik, the Golden Circle, the Blue Lagoon, the waterfalls and the black sand beaches of the South Coast, and also Jokulsarlon Glacier Lagoon.
 Our 4-day itinerary mentioned above covers all these must-see places.